-F2 > SAFETY SENSOR (default = ON) This function allows you to enable or to disable the optical sensors surrounding the engine.
-Use the arrows to toggle between ON or OFF.
+F2 > SAFETY SENSOR (default = ON) This function allows you to enable or to disable the optical sensors surrounding the engine and the wing sensors on the shuttle.
+Use the arrows to toggle between safety sensors and wing sensors (left/right) and to switch them from ON to OFF (up/down).

-The sensors must always be activitated when the engine is powered on!
+The sensors must always be activated when the engine is powered on!

-- ▶ F3 > FIRMWARE VERSION If you want to check the version of the firmware that is running on the engine, press F3.
-The necessary information will be displayed. - F4 > IP SET The ip set control enables you to set and change the Anapurna's IP address.
+▶ F3 > FIRMWARE VERSION

+If you want to check the version of the firmware that is running on the engine, press F3.
+The necessary information will be displayed.

+▶ F4 > IP SET

+The ip set control enables you to set and change the :Anapurna's IP address.
 The default IP address is set to 192.168.1.5.
-Make sure that the :Anapurna

-M4F and the Wasatch working station are configured in the same ip range (port 5000).
+Make sure that the :Anapurna $M^2$ and the Wasatch working station are configured in the same ip range (port 5000).

-F5 > Nozzle test
+▶ F5 > Nozzle test

 Pressing F5 enables you to execute a nozzle test.
 All nozzles of a specific head will fire for a few seconds.
 If you watch closely you can see a cloud of ink appear underneath the nozzle face.
-You can choose to test the nozzles of one head (F1, F2, F4, F5) or all heads at once (press ENTER).
+You can choose to test the nozzles of one head (F1 -> F6) or all heads at once (press ENTER).

-- F5 > TAKE UP (operational if the roll to roll system is installed optional) If you want to use the roll to roll feature of the :Anapurna M4F, the take up window will give you access to the controls of the front and rear motor.
-Use the left and right arrows to move the cursor from the mode to the direction settings. - MODE = AUT (default) / MANYou can toggles between AUTO and MANUAL, using the up and down arrows.
+▶ F5 > TAKE UP

+If you want to use the roll to roll feature of the :Anapurna M, the take up window will give you access to the controls of the front and rear motor.
+Use the left and right arrows to move the cursor from the mode to the direction settings.

+MODE = AUT (default) / MAN

+You can toggles between AUTO and MANUAL, using the up and down arrows.
 The auto setting means that the winder and unwinder motors will be driven by the optical sensors underneath the print table.
-In the manual mode, the motor will be driven by the function keys F2,F3,F5 and F6. - DIRECTION = CW / CCW This feature toggles between CW and CCW rotation direction of the motor roller, defining the way motor will turn.
+In the manual mode, the motor will be driven by the function keys F2,F3,F5 and F6.

+DIRECTION = CW / CCW

+This feature toggles between CW and CCW rotation direction of the motor roller, defining the way motor will turn.